-- cdMark: is simulated. - cdText: when Write Mode is xor or NOT_xor, the XOR effect is simulated using bitmaps. - cdBegin: if the parameter CD_CLIP is specified, the polygon created will be used as a clipping polygon. - cdLine: needs to draw an extra pixel in the final position.
+- cdMark: is simulated. - cdText: when Write Mode is XOR or NOT_XOR, the XOR effect is simulated using bitmaps. - cdLine: needs to draw an extra pixel in the final position.

 - cdWriteMode: for the client and server image functions, the mode NOT_XOR works as XOR. - cdStipple: is always opaque.
 If not in Windows NT and if width or height are greater than 8, the stipple is simulated using non-regular Windows clipping regions and bitmaps.
 The simulation is made when filled boxes, sectors and polygons are drawn. - cdPattern: If not in Windows NT and if width or height are greater than 8, the pattern is simulated using non-regular Windows clipping regions and bitmaps.
-The simulation is made when filled boxes, sectors and polygons are drawn. - cdTextAlignment: the vertical alignment of CD_CENTER, CD_EAST, CD_WEST is manually calculated. - cdLineWidth: in Windows 95 and Win32s, line width is always 1. - cdNativeFont: the font string describer has the following format: "fontname, size [style] [-k] [-u]", where fontname is the name of the font in Windows (notice the comma after the font name), size is given in points, style is the same as cdFont, -u means underline and -k means strikethrough, or "-d" to show the font-selection dialogue box.
+The simulation is made when filled boxes, sectors and polygons are drawn.

+- cdTextAlignment: the vertical alignment of CD_CENTER, CD_EAST, CD_WEST is manually calculated. - cdLineWidth: If not in Windows NT line width is always 1.
+If line width is 1, then a cosmetic pen is used for fast drawing. - cdLineStyle: If line width is 1, the style is a little different from when line width is not 1, because a cosmetic pen is used for width=1. - cdNativeFont: the font string describer has the following format: "fontname, size [style] [-k] [-u]", where fontname is the name of the font in Windows (notice the comma after the font name), size is given in points or in pixels, style is the same as cdFont, -u means underline and -k means strikethrough, or "-d" to show the font-selection dialogue box.
 However, this function also accepts the font string used by the WINFONT attribute of the IUP library. - cdFont: see the font mapping table for the equivalence used to map CD fonts into Windows fonts: